ScorpioStation/ScorpioStation/README.md

 - [Autodocumentation Guide](.github/AUTODOC_GUIDE.md)

 ## Quick Troubleshooting
-If the code doesn't build, did you forget to run `prepare-dev-windows.bat`?
+~If the code doesn't build, did you forget to run `prepare-dev-windows.bat`?
 You can double-click the script from the GUI.
-No command line required.
+No command line required.~

+`prepare-dev-windows.bat` references online resources that are no longer available.
+You'll need to build the resources for yourself or extract them from a Docker image (see `prepare-dev-linux.sh`)

 ---